1. Guiding Principles

 5. Tax Compliance and Record Keeping

-The Company will comply with all tax regulations and disclosure requirements in each country in which it operates.
+The Group will comply with all tax regulations and disclosure requirements in each country in which it operates.

-5.2 Ensure tax returns are prepared by appropriate professionals (within the company or outsourced) with due skill
+5.2 Ensure tax returns are prepared by appropriate professionals (within the Group or outsourced) with due skill;

 6. Tax Risks and Uncertainty

-The Company wishes to avoid disputes with tax authorities as far as reasonably possible, though recognises that on occasion, some arrangements may attract scrutiny and potentially be challenged by tax authorities.
+The Group wishes to avoid disputes with tax authorities as far as reasonably possible, though recognises that on occasion, some arrangements may attract scrutiny and potentially be challenged by tax authorities.

-The Company’s appetite for tax risk is determined by a desire to achieve certainty in its tax affairs.
+The Group’s appetite for tax risk is determined by a desire to achieve certainty in its tax affairs.

-6.2 Maintain records and evidence in support of tax returns and positions
+6.2 Maintain records and evidence in support of tax returns and positions; and

-The Company will seek to avoid any risk of reputational damage when dealing with uncertainty.
+The Group will seek to avoid any risk of reputational damage when dealing with uncertainty.

-The Company monitors relationships with contractors and reviews all agreements for compliance with IR35.
+The Group monitors relationships with contractors and reviews all agreements for compliance with IR35.